kotlin-hands-on/hands-on/Networking and Data Storage with Kotlin Multiplatfrom Mobile/05_Configuring_SQLDelight_an_implementing_cache.md

 We will create instances of these factories later in the code of the Android and iOS projects.

 Hint!
-You can navigate throw `expect` declarations and `actual` realizations with the handy gutter:
+You can navigate through `expect` declarations and `actual` realizations with the handy gutter:

 <img alt="Expect/Actual gutter" src="./assets/expect-actual.png" width="700">